 I think in France the directors of many tourist offices are ready to adopt the brand stewardship approach, but their role as destination managers needs to be accepted politically.
 Recent public sector reform encourages a pooling of resources and a more professional approach, but the role of technical officers and their ability to coordinate a cross-sector approach to managing the visitor experience in a town or a coastal resort is not always accepted.

 How important is a destination’s sustainability performance nowadays for its competitiveness?

 A destination’s sustainability performance is vital to its long-term image and appeal for tourism.

-A region or country’s reputation as destination for a holiday or short break is probably the first and most important element in its overall image and reputation.
+A region or country’s reputation as a destination for a holiday or short break is probably the first and most important element in its overall image and reputation.

 So, sustainability goes hand in hand with competitivity, image and reputation.

 Airbnb is putting cities and local communities to the test, often drastically limiting available rental space for locals, among other problems.
 Yet, it also brings visitors to otherwise unknown or unvisited, smaller cities and rural communities.
 In your view, has the impact so far been mostly positive or negative for the areas you have been involved with?

 In Brittany, I think the impact has been mainly positive.
 Brittany does not have any major urban destinations, so there has been little speculation or evidence of Airbnb pushing the locals out of the city centres.